 Thomas, A. C., Lepley, L. K., Wojtys, E. M., McLean, S. G. & Palmieri-Smith, R. M. Effects of neuromuscular fatigue on quadriceps strength and activation and knee biomechanics in individuals post-anterior cruciate ligament reconstruction and healthy adults.
 J Orthop Sports Phys Ther 45, 1042–1050 (2015).

 The authors tested quad strength, central activation ratio, and knee biomechanics before and after the fatigue protocol in a group of individuals with ACLR and a control group (no ACL injury).
 The central activation ratio was an interesting concept.
 The max voluntary isometric contraction of the quad (variable one) was performed by the subject then it was followed by an electrical stimulus to get the highest contraction possible (variable two).
 To get the central activation ratio, they used the following formula:

-central activation ratio=maximal voluntary isometric contraction contraction with electrical stimulus
+central activation ratio=maximal voluntary isometric contraction with electrical stimulus

-The ACLR group were significantly weaker than the control group and landed with stiff legged landing pattern.
-No difference was seen in the central activation ratio between groups, however a significant change did occur within the group after the fatigue protocol.
+The ACLR group was significantly weaker than the control group and landed with a stiff-legged landing pattern.
+No difference was seen in the central activation ratio between groups, however, a significant change did occur within the group after the fatigue protocol.
 The fatigue protocol did not exaggerate this difference between the groups.